calen-mcnickles/calen-mcnickles/README.md

 - 👋 Hi, I’m @calen-mcnickles
-- 👀 In April 2021 I decided to leave my job as a Big 4 Accountant in order to concentrate all my time into learning programming and data analytics.
 -  I am currently obessed with learning python and how I can apply what I have learned into real world projects.
 - 🌱 I’m currently learning HTML, CSS, SQL, R & Python.
 - 📫 How to reach me -